jsgosnell/CUNY-BioStats/assignment_code_answers/Quiz_5_answers.md

 I will not remind of this on exam!**)
   * I will use a paired t-test since the same individuals were tested and data is can be considered continuous and independent among samples.
+  * If you didn't assume paired due to wording, which I understand, then you should have used a regular (non-paired) t-test
 * results from statistical test

 ```r